Characters Introduced in Backstroke of the West

 - Emotionally Tongue-Tied: When he says goodbye to Drag Along, he tells him "I will miss your—", but can't finish the sentence and leaves without saying anything else.

 - Healing Hands: In The Counterattack Collection, he causes the "cancellation" of Gospel's "heart problems".

 - I Surrender, Suckers: He sneaks into The D's chambers late in the film this way:Speaker D: Vanquish Is.
 You surrendered.

 Vanquish Is: Surprise.

-- Know When to Fold 'Em: Decides to Run for the Border when The D overpowers him at the end of their fight.
+- Know When to Fold 'Em: Decides to Run for the Border when he fails to beat The D in their fight.

 - Omnicidal Maniac: In The Counterattack Collection, he urges Gospel to "destroy all".

-- The One That Got Away: Sarah, as mentioned in The Duplicate Offensive, though his vague, defensive statement that "Sarah happened" suggests some kind of unpleasant Noodle Incident figured into the breakup.
+- The One That Got Away: Sarah, as mentioned in The Duplicate Offensive, though his vague, defensive statement that "Sarah happened" suggests it's not a topic he likes to discuss.
+Maybe she was a bad enough partner to have been a human disaster for him and/or some kind of unpleasant Noodle Incident figured into the breakup.

 - The Paladin: Taken even further than in canon, as he actually holds the title "sir".